 • Segregation of commingled assets

-In addition to helping people file for divorce in California without a lawyer, as a legal document assistant A People’s Choice can also help file legal documents to bring routine contested matters such as child custody disputes, child visitation, child support, spousal support, move-away orders and other routine family law issues before the court.
-Preparedness is key with these types of matters.
-All of our services include a comprehensive supporting Declaration which explains, in detail, what the client is asking for and why the court should grant their request.
-We spend a considerable amount of time formulating this Declaration because it is the first document the Judge and/or mediator will read before the case is heard.
-Our Declarations are often detailed enough, to serve as complete in-court testimony.
-We will also set the court hearing and help arrange the service of the paperwork on the other party.
+We spend a considerable amount of time formulating this declaration because it is the first document the judge and/or mediator will read before the case is heard.
+In fact, our declarations are often detailed enough to serve as complete in-court testimony.
+We also set the court hearing and help arrange the service of the paperwork on the other party.